Deputy Attorney General

 Suzanne Bell, Ph.D.

 Dr. Bell is originally from Los Alamos, New Mexico.
 She obtained a BS degree in 1981 from Northern Arizona University with a dual major in chemistry and police science (criminal justice) and an MS in Forensic Science from the University of New Haven in 1983.
 She worked at the New Mexico State Police Forensic Laboratory from 1983-1985 and for the Los Alamos National Laboratory from 1985-1992.
 She obtained a PhD in Chemistry from New Mexico State University in 1991 and returned there to complete a post-doctoral appointment.
 She joined the Chemistry Department at Eastern Washington University in 1994.
 She worked with the Washington State Patrol to establish a BS option in the chemistry department in forensic chemistry.
 In 2003, she moved to a research position and joined the faculty of West Virginia University in the Chemistry Department, Analytical Division where she assists both the department and the Forensic and Investigative Sciences (FIS) in the forensic chemistry track.
 She oversees MS students from FIS program as well as her chemistry PhD students.
 To date, she has mentored nine graduating PhD students.
-She was tenured in 2011 and is now an Associate Professor with research interests in gunshot residue, forensic toxicology, ion mobility spectrometry, and chemical data analysis.
+She was tenured in 2011 and is now a Professor with research interests in gunshot residue, forensic toxicology, ion mobility spectrometry, and chemical data analysis.
 Dr. Bell is active in international forensic science education and training, having traveled to China, Portugal, and Brazil to present workshops and teach forensic chemistry.
 She is a member of the Scientific Working Group for Seized Drug Analysis (SWGDRUG) as well as the American Academy of Forensic Sciences (AAFS) and the American Chemical Society (ACS).
 She has written several text and reference books including Forensic Chemistry, the Oxford Dictionary of Forensic Science, and the 4th Edition of An Introduction to Forensic Science (editor).

 Frederick Bieber, Ph.D.